- Política y regulación de cuidado médico

 Simplify ACA Compliance Through Outsourcing

-An ACA reporting service such as the Paychex Employer Shared Responsibility Services monitors your ALE status, FTE hours, and the type and affordability of your offered coverage throughout the year.* You can also receive help with end-of-year reporting, including lines 14, 15, and 16 of Form 1095-C for each employee.
+An ACA reporting service, like the Paychex Employer Shared Responsibility Services, monitors your ALE status, FTE hours, and the type and affordability of your offered coverage throughout the year.* You can also receive help with end-of-year reporting, including lines 14, 15, and 16 of Form 1095-C for each employee.

 Understanding the requirements for ACA reporting and compliance is critical for businesses to meet their legal obligations and avoid potential penalties.
 Below are answers to common questions that clarify essential aspects of ACA compliance.